michaelbrian93/opendrr-geospatial/README.md

 1. ** Clone the repo **
     ```shell
     git clone https://github.com/michaelbrian93/opendrr-geospatial.git
-    cd my-default-starter/
+    cd opendrr-geospatial
     yarn install // npm install
     gatsby develop
     ```
-1.  **Start developing.**

-    Navigate into your new site’s directory and start it up.

-    ```shell
-    cd my-default-starter/
-    gatsby develop
-    ```

-1.  **Open the source code and start editing!**
+2.  **Open the source code and start editing!**

     Your site is now running at `http://localhost:8000`!

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.com/tutorial/part-five/#introducing-graphiql)._

-    Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
+    Open the `opendrr-geospatial` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

 ## 🧐 What's inside?